mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 The built-ins `sorted`, `max`, and `min`, accept a keyword argument `key` that turns these three built-ins into three versatile built-ins.
 The keyword argument `key` is supposed to be a function that gets applied to the values you passed to `sorted`/`max`/`min`, and the values that the key function returns are the values that the built-ins `sorted`/`max`/`min` rely on to compute the ordering.

-As an illustrative example, let us take the function `max`.
+As an illustrative example, take the function `max`.
 By itself, you think of it as a function that accepts numbers and returns the largest number.
 If you're creative enough, you can realise that it will also accept a bunch of strings and return the one that shows up later in the dictionary: